tutorgen/hpit_services/README.md

 Activate your virtual environment (covered later) and run 'easy_install psycopg2-2.5.4.win-amd64-py3.4-pg9.3.5-release.exe', replacing the exe in the command with the one you downloaded.

+You'll need to add the bin directory of your PostgreSQL installation to PATH, so that pg_config is available to call.

 ####NodeJS
 HPIT uses CoffeeScript and LESS for its front end, which requires NodeJS.